Peugeot – Opel assembly plant commissioned

 Speaking at the launch, Geingob underscored industrial development, regional value chains and the country’s potential as a regional gateway to Southern Africa.

-“It is our hope that the Peugeot Opel Assembly Namibia Plant, will be a project that will bolster the diversification strategy set out in our Growth at Home Strategy.
-We expect our local small and medium enterprises to incur benefit from this investment, further enabling Namibia to realize the positive externalities and spillovers from FDI,” Geingob said.
+“It is our hope that the Peugeot Opel Assembly Plant will be a project that will bolster the diversification strategy set out in our Growth at Home Strategy.
+We expect our local small and medium enterprises to incur benefits from this investment, further enabling Namibia to realize the positive externalities and spillovers from FDI,” Geingob said.

 According to the president, the automotive industry is one of the sectors identified in Namibia’s Growth at Home Strategy as a priority sector.